 The board is working with communities, governing councils and other key stakeholders to develop memorandum of understandings (MOUs) that will capture the spirit of how partnerships will work in the AW region.
 These will be released in 2013-2014.

 The AW NRM Board and Natural Resources AW are committed to supporting co-management arrangements for public land and reserves, where appropriate.
 One of the primary objectives of co-management is to reconnect Traditional Owners to country.
-Mamungari Conservation Park, in the Great Victoria Desert, is currently managed by Mamungari Co-Management Board, which includes Maralinga Tjarutja, Pila Nguru and Department of Environment, Water and Natural Resources representatives.
+Mamungari Conservation Park, in the Great Victoria Desert, is currently managed by Mamungari Co-Management Board, which includes Maralinga Tjarutja, Pila Nguru and Department of Environment and Water representatives.